lpedder/junos-filter-elements/README.md

 ### Fragments

-In a properly dimensioned network, fragmentation should not occur between routers and management hosts.
+In a properly dimensioned network, fragmentation should not occur to the router control plane.

 In IPv4, the first-fragment is easily identified:
  * More Fragments bit set to 1